This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 Why are eggs a symbol of Easter?

-Decorating eggs for Easter is a tradition that dates back to at least the 13th century, according to some sources.
+According to some sources, decorating eggs for Easter dates back to at least the 13th century.
 One explanation for this custom is that eggs were formerly a forbidden food during the Lenten season, so people would paint and decorate them to mark the end of the period of penance and fasting, then eat them on Easter as a celebration.

-Those darn little kits sure are convenient, but now it is time to be crafty!
+Those darn little kits are convenient, but now it is time to be crafty!

 Glitter, Sparkles, Crystals, and More:

-I also love BLING and that’s why it was so much fun putting together these simple Jeweled Eggs.
+I also love BLING, so it was so much fun putting together these simple Jeweled Eggs.

 Personalized Easter Eggs: